 Hulu + Live TV

-Hulu’s live-TV option is a lot like Sling, except it has 65 channels — 14 dedicated solely to sports — plus its streaming library and a bundle that includes Disney+ and ESPN+.
-Here, you get local broadcast channels, including FOX for the Super Bowl, the ESPNs, FS1 and 2, CBS Sports, TNT, NFL Network, the Golf Channel, and, for watching college hoops, TBS and truTV, among many more.
+Hulu gets local broadcast channels, including CBS for the Super Bowl, FOX, the ESPNs, FS1 and 2, TNT, NFL Network, the Golf Channel, and — for watching college hoops — TBS and truTV, among many more.
 Depending on where you live, you might get a regional sports channel — for example, if you live in New York, you’ll have SNY, home of the Mets.
-There’s the option of adding NFL RedZone, the Outdoor and Sportsman channels, and TVG for horse racing.
-New Yorkers won’t find NFL Network, MLB Network, or NBA TV, though.
+There’s the option of adding NFL RedZone, the Outdoor and Sportsman channels, and TVG for horse-racing.
+Just be sure to check over your local lineup before you sign up, as certain blackout restrictions might be in effect.

 ESPN+